 Click on the photo to download a larger, print-quality image.

-Prior to OTI, she was a postdoctoral fellow at the Information Society Project at Yale Law School.
-At Yale ISP, she initiated a project on the tension between digital inclusion and data profiling.
+Prior to OTI, she was a postdoctoral fellow at the Information Society Project at Yale Law School, where she initiated a project on the tension between digital inclusion and data profiling.
 Her PhD work, completed at Stanford University, investigated the politics of communication policymaking, with a focus on the rulemaking process at the Federal Communications Commission.

-Her work has appeared in the International Journal of Communication, First Monday, New Media & Society, and Journal of Communication Inquiry, and she as co-edited two books, Online Deliberation: Design, Research, and Practice, and Alternatives on Media Content, Journalism, and Regulation.
+Her work has appeared in the International Journal of Communication, First Monday, Communication, Culture & Critique, New Media & Society, and Journal of Communication Inquiry, and she as co-edited two books, Online Deliberation: Design, Research, and Practice, and Alternatives on Media Content, Journalism, and Regulation.

-She is a visiting fellow at the Information Society Project at Yale Law School.
-She has also consulted with Public Knowledge, Media Alliance, Center for International Media Action, and the Institute for Public Policy Research.
+She is a visiting fellow of the Information Society Project at Yale Law School.